Miciaz/Miciaz/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and learning new language.
-- 💼 &nbsp; Searching for a job as Full Stack Developer.
+- 💼 &nbsp; Working as a Front End Developer in React.

 <h3> 🛠 &nbsp;Tech Stack</h3>